[Skip to Content]

 7. How did you find out about the program?
 (50 word maximum)

 7. (Optional) Up to four supporting materials uploaded to enhance your application.
-These can be additional media samples or letters of recommendation you obtain and upload.
+These can be additional media samples or letters of recommendation.
+Letters of recommendation can be uploaded as supporting materials, or sent via the system request to your recommender.
+Please see the supporting materials section of the application for these options.

-Applicants are evaluated by experts in the sciences, public engagement, and media.
+Applicants are evaluated by experts in the sciences, public engagement and media.
 AAAS staff are responsible for the final decisions and for negotiations between the candidates, funding organizations, and media hosts.
 Telephone or virtual interviews are generally conducted with semi-finalists in March or early April.
-Applicants should receive final notification of the status of their application by April 15th, but are encouraged to contact mmfellowship@aaas.org at any time to check on the status of their applications.
+Applicants should receive final notification of the status of their application by mid-April, but are encouraged to contact mmfellowship@aaas.org at any time to check on the status of their applications.

 Find more tips on putting together your application here.